muhammadmir/Faculty-Committee-Project/README.md

 ## Technology Used
 This backend of the application was built using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [MySQL Connector for Python](https://dev.mysql.com/doc/connector-python/en/).
 The frontend was built using [DataTables](https://datatables.net).

-A MySQL and low-budget servers are needed to maintain the project.

 ## Features
 This project has three main pages:
 1. Faculty Page